ironpeakservices/ironpeak.be/content/blog/t2rminator.md

 Attack Vectors:

 - Supply Chain Attacks: intercepting orders & installing an USB implant in your Mac
-- Sales of malicious peripherals: buying apple peripherals via webshops is very popular
+- Malicious peripherals: using various non-Apple peripherals with Macs is very common
 - Physical access: stealing your Mac

 Potential Attacks:

+- You buy a new charger or USB adapter from AliExpress or any other market, which actually carries an implant that jailbreaks your T2 and installs kernel malware when connected.
 - Someone steals your powered down or locked MacBook and steals your data on disk and iCloud while disabling *Find My* and asks for a ransom.
 - Someone steals your Mac, replaces your macOS installation with something infected & puts it back, stealing your bank credentials or spying on you.
 - Someone sells you a malicious charger (or replaces yours) which auto-infects your macOS installation on every boot.